ibexa/documentation-developer/docs/content_management/images/images.md

 First, enable adding SVG files to content by removing them from the blacklist of allowed MIME types.

 To do it, overwrite `ibexa.site_access.config.default.io.file_storage.file_type_blacklist` defined in `Core/Resources/config/default_settings.yml` so that `svg` is removed from the Blacklist.
-This can be done per Site Acces using [SiteAccess-aware configuration](multisite/siteaccess_aware_configuration.md).
+This can be done per Site Access using [SiteAccess-aware configuration](multisite/siteaccess_aware_configuration.md).

 Then, add a download route to the `config/routes.yaml` file: